Analyzing the Worst Five for Super Bowl Ad Effectiveness Calls to Question: Were these Ads were Pre-Tested?

 #59 (out of 61) - So-Fi Social Finance - “Jim is Great Sarah is Not” – ABX Index 70

 Someone, please, explain this ad!
 On the face of it, the message is insulting, labeling an array of people deemed “not great” or “great” with no explanation.
 Viewers reacted passionately to it with a huge ABX Dislike Score of 236 (not shown).
-Not only was the ad unintelligible, it damaged the Reputation of the company at a score of 10 – which is 90% below norm.
+Not only was the ad unintelligible, it damaged the Reputation of this Super Bowl advertiser at a score of 10 – which is 90% below norm.
 Talk about wasted opportunity!

 #60 (out of 61) - Live Nation - “The Formation Tour” – ABX Index 63